klee/klee.github.io/tutorials/testing-regex.md

 The first step is to compile the source code using a compiler which can generate object files in LLVM bitcode format.

-From within the `examples/regexp` directory:
+From within the `examples/regexp` directory execute:

 {% highlight bash %}
 $ clang -I ../../include -emit-llvm -c -g -O0 -Xclang -disable-O0-optnone Regexp.c